wdolek/w4k-extensions-configuration-aws-secretsmanager/README.md

 ### Optional secret

-When adding configuration source, it is mandatory by default - meaning if secret is not found or it's not possible to load it, exception is thrown.
-To make it optional, set `IsOptional` to `true`:
+When adding a configuration source, it is mandatory by default - meaning if the secret is not found or it's not possible to load it, an exception is thrown.
+To make it optional, set `isOptional` to `true`:

 ```csharp
 builder.Configuration.AddSecretsManager("my-secret-secrets", isOptional: true);